We may earn affiliate commissions for the recommended products. Learn more.

 Neither the ISP nor VPN provider can see what you're doing

-How to use Tor over VPN?
+How to use Tor over VPN

 Using Onion over VPN is simple.
-You'll need a VPN service and the Tor Browser.
-However, in most cases, you'll likely be using the Tor Browser.
-Here's how you can do it.
+You'll need a VPN service and the Tor browser.
+However, in most cases, you'll likely be using the Tor browser.
+Here's how you can do it:

-3. Once you do, connect to whichever server gives you the best speeds
+3. Once you do, connect to whichever server gives you the best speeds.

 4. Download and install the Tor Browser.
-Launch the browser and connect to the Tor network
+Launch the browser and connect to the Tor network.

-5. Start surfing on the Tor browser!
+5. Start surfing on the Tor browser.

-Your browser connection is now under two sources of encryption: the VPN and the Tor Browser.
+Your browser connection is now under two sources of encryption: the VPN and the Tor browser.

 VPNs with built-in Onion over VPN feature

+There are only a few VPNs that integrate Tor functionalities into their services.
 The leader in this area is NordVPN, which has a built-in Onion over VPN feature.
 You don't have to add additional configuration to use it.
-The setup is pre-configured so that you could browse anonymously from the get-go and without the Tor browser or Tortilla.
+The setup is pre-configured so that you can browse anonymously from the get-go and without the Tor browser or Tortilla.

 NordVPN feature: Onion Over VPN

-Onion over VPN vs. Double VPN
+Onion over VPN vs double VPN

 Keep in mind that if you want to remain anonymous, Onion over VPN is far from the only solution.
 Tor isn't the only method to interconnect several secure connections.
 It's also possible to use several VPNs.
 That way, your traffic is routed through several servers, and your traffic is encrypted twice.